bmeck/io.js/doc/api/esm.md

 }
 ```

-### Network based loading is not enabled by default.
+### Network-based loading is not enabled by default.

 For now, this is enforced by the flag required to enable them.
 In the future a
 different mechanism will be used to enforce this.
 By requiring opt-in to network